 In addition, most virtual classes will have an assigned reading from "A Literary Companion to Introductory Geology" (LC on schedule).
-Students will be required to comment and discuss the readings on a group discussion board to which they will be randomly assigned.
+Students will be required to comment and discuss the readings on a group discussion board (on BB) to which they will be randomly assigned.

-Participation: Attendance in lecture is required and will be accounted for through class participation.
+Participation: Attendance in lecture is required and will be accounted for through attendance records and class participation.
 Real time questions will be asked and answered using Tophat, an online student response system that can be used via phone, tablet or computer.
 Participation will count for 15 % of the course grade.